UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.

-Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.
+##### Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year...

 ### &nbsp;